Dian Fossey Gorilla Fund International

-The Dian Fossey Gorilla Fund International (originally the Digit Fund) is a charity for the protection of endangered mountain gorillas.
-The Digit Fund was created by Dr. Dian Fossey in 1978 for the sole purpose of financing her anti-poaching patrols and preventing further poaching of the mountain gorillas.
-Fossey studied at her Karisoke Research Center in the Virunga Volcanoes of Rwanda.
-The non-profit fund was named in memory of Fossey's favourite gorilla, Digit, who was decapitated by poachers for the offer of US$20 by a Hutu merchant who specialized in selling gorilla heads as trophies and gorilla hands as ashtrays to tourists.
+The Dian Fossey Gorilla Fund (originally the Digit Fund) is a nonprofit organization based in Atlanta, Georgia, for the protection of endangered mountain gorillas and Grauer's gorillas.
+The Digit Fund was created by Dian Fossey in 1978 to finance her anti-poaching patrols and prevent further poaching of the mountain gorillas.
+Fossey established the Karisoke Research Center in the Virunga Volcanoes of Rwanda.
+The non-profit fund was named in memory of Fossey's favorite gorilla, Digit.

-Background
+Today, the Dian Fossey Gorilla Fund operates gorilla protection, education, science and community programs in Rwanda and the Democratic Republic of the Congo.
+In 2022, the Fossey Fund opened the award-winning Ellen DeGeneres Campus in Rwanda, which helps continue Fossey's mission and further support gorilla conservation.

+Current activities

+The Dian Fossey Gorilla Fund continues to operate the Karisoke Research Center, which Fossey founded in 1967, with daily gorilla monitoring and patrols.
+The Fossey Fund now operates gorilla protection, education, science and community programs in Rwanda and the Democratic Republic of the Congo.